rpires71/milestone2/README.md

     <td colspan="2"><strong>Justification:</strong> Clear navigation supports user orientation, reduces cognitive load and ensures all key features (search and booking) are discoverable.</td>
   </tr>
   <tr>
-    <td colspan="2"><strong>Steps:</strong><br>
+    <td colspan="2"><strong>Steps:</strong></td>

-1. Open index.html in Chrome, Firefox, Safari, and Edge.<br>
+1. Open index.html in Chrome, Firefox, Safari, and Edge.

-2. Click each navigation link: About Us, Search, Popular Destinations, Packages and Contact.<br>
+2. Click each navigation link: About Us, Search, Popular Destinations, Packages and Contact.

-3. Confirm that each link navigates to the correct page without errors.<br>
+3. Confirm that each link navigates to the correct page without errors.

 **Microsoft Edge (1366x1920) - About Us (index.html)** - No errors